UN Employee Tax Benefits and Requirements

 - Consulting income outside UN duties

-- Spouse's income (if not also UN employee)
+- Spouse's income (if not also a UN employee with exempt status)

 - Business income